 "I feel like I was born into the family business," Badovick said.
 "At an early age, I had the opportunity to learn a highly skilled trade but was also exposed to the business side of our operation.
 That included designing and building plastic injection molds, quoting projects, dealing with customers, managing staff, and participating in financial strategies.
 I completely dove into every aspect of our business with my heart and soul."

 Badovick worked for the family business until relocating to Ormond Beach in 1984 to pursue his vision of owning his own business and creating a new lifestyle.
 "I started an independent engineering and design business," he said.
 "It was an opportunity to put into practice the business skills I had acquired up to that point.
-I was a one-man team so I did everything from the technical work on projects to the sales, marketing, and finances.
+I was a one-man team, so I did everything from the technical work on projects to the sales, marketing, and finances.
 From day one, I had to do my own networking, knock on doors, and close the deals.
 It was a great lesson on what it takes to be a successful entrepreneur”.

 Eventually, Badovick and his wife Cathy decided it was the right time to start a family.
 “When we found out our first kid was on the way, I thought it would be a good move to pursue a more traditional career path."
-Badovick put his name in the hat for a leadership position with Florida Production Engineering, a leader in the design, development & manufacturing of plastic injection molded components and innovative value-added assemblies.
+Badovick put his name in the hat for a leadership position with EG Industries, a leader in the design, development & manufacturing of plastic injection molded components and innovative value-added assemblies.
 After a grueling 20-hour interview process, he was hired to help lead, transform and rapidly grow the business.
 From 1992 to 1998, Badovick served as Director of Engineering for the company's North American locations.

 In late 1998, Badovick chose to get back to doing what he wanted most: being an entrepreneur.
 "I started a new business called APTEC, Inc.," he said.
 "It started out as a nuts and bolts engineering firm, but we pivoted to become one of the premier product development firms in the country.
 We created man of the products you see in stores for Original Equipment Manufacturers (OEMs) brands like Sunbeam, Elkay, Electrolux, and Harley-Davidson.
 Our unique differentiator was engineering and implementing the manufacturing systems for the innovative products we developed.
 That business grew to 23 people in a short couple of years until it was acquired in 2005 by a large firm in Orlando."

 After his APTEC exit, Badovick spent two years as a partner and chief executive of an IP holding company.
 “That firm targeted large companies such as Hunter Fans, and other big OEMs, on intellectual property licensing deals," he said.
 Unfortunately, as Badovick shared, the pace of a licensing business model was slow and frustrating.
-As a result, he decided in 2007 to take his own IP and start a new consumer products business called Auramist.
+As a result, he decided in 2007 to take his own IP and start a new consumer products business called AURAMIST.

 "We designed and manufactured innovative cooling products with a proprietary technology inside," he said.
 "We distributed to most major retailers in the U.S. and exported to markets that included China, Europe, and Australia.
 The company was originally founded in Ormond Beach, FL, but we moved the headquarters and most operations to Nashville, TN, after partnering with a venture capital group.
 Research and Development remained in Ormond though, because we had incredibly talented people there.
 From 2010 through 2016, I kept a residence in both Nashville and Ormond Beach."

 What Badovick enjoys most is what ultimately drives him to continue doing what he's doing.
 "I love helping people," he said.
 "My greatest reward is seeing others accomplish what they set out to do.
 I’m fortunate to have achieved a ton of success and made a heck of a lot of money in my own entrepreneurial career.
 I’ve played in some big-league business environments and dealt with some serious players around the globe.
-Now, I'm more interested in seeing the 'ah ha' moment on my client's faces when they realize what they’re truly capable of.”
-He added, “I feel like my accumulated credentials have made me into a very capable teacher of what it takes to be a successful entrepreneur and how to win in business.”
+Now, I'm more interested in seeing the 'ah ha' moment on my client's faces when they realize what they’re businesses are truly capable of.”
+He added, “I feel like my accumulated credentials have made me into a very capable resource of what it takes to be a successful entrepreneur and how to win in business.”